 Liquid meals and snacks are often easy to get down.
 If you are not a breakfast person or you have a poor appetite (can be due to illness or age for example), a drink can be much more appealing and a great way to get in some decent nutrition.

 Liquid meals may have a lower satiety factor.
 This means the feeling of fullness you get after eating.
-So relying on shakes with a lower satiety factor, may actually increase your hunger and increase your Calorie intake.
-Some will have a higher fibre content and these are more likely to fill you up.
+Relying on such shakes may mean you feel hungrier and eat more.

 Balanced nutrition - often providing a good combination of vitamin and minerals.
-Handy if you know your diet is lacking.
-They can be useful for vegetarians and vegans beginning their journey.
+Handy IF you know your diet is lacking.
+But do you know if it is?
+They could be useful for vegetarians and vegans beginning their journey.

 You often get what you pay for and from my experience, the cheaper the shake, the higher the sugar or sweetener content.
 It's interesting how many of the shakes are marketed as replacements for our favourite desserts and biscuits.
 From strawberry cheesecake, to Oreo, to chocolate peanut butter flavours.
-Some of these shakes may just reinforce your craving for sweet things and mess with your head.
+Some of these shakes may mess with your body and head.

 Before you decide if they are an option for you, ask yourself these questions:

-Do I want to understand and learn how to regulate my appetite?
+Do I want to learn about my body and understand how to better respond to my hunger and fullness cues?
 Yes?
 I would give them a miss.
 Keep them for 'emergencies'

 Do I want to make changes for the long term?
 Yes?
-I would give them a miss.
+I would give them a miss - these probably won't help you set and establish new habits.

 Am I doing the best that I can do with my current diet with the time I have?
-Yes, then these may help you get where you need to get.
+Yes, then these may help fill the gap you need.

 Am I training for a competition or simply struggling to get my protein and energy in?
 Yes?
 They could be useful to ensure you meet your nutrient requirements.